picocms/Pico/in-depth/submission_guidelines.md

 * Administration (`admin`) - A plugin that adds administration capabilities to Pico.
 * Developer-Focused (`developer`) - A plugin that adds developer-focused functionality.
 (Not really a good category...)
 * Theming Extensions (`theming`) - A plugin that adds extends twig by adding extra variables or functionality.
+* Use Plugin Styles (`plugin-thumbnail`) - This is a dummy category that provides special styles for a plugin with no thumbnail.
+* Use Plugin Layout (`plugin-layout`) - This is a dummy category that enables a two-column layout for plugins with no fullsize images.

 ### Meta